Daventry Dolphins Swimming Club

 - Pursuit of disciplinary action involving performers within the sport

-- Pursuit of disciplinary action by the ASA and / or the ISTC (Institute of Swim Teachers and coaches) involved in alleged breaches of the Code of ethics and conduct.
+- Pursuit of disciplinary action by the Swim England and / or the ISTC (Institute of Swim Teachers and coaches) involved in alleged breaches of the Code of ethics and conduct.

 The purpose of this document is to promote a consistent approach, and to create a climate in which all types of bullying are regarded as unacceptable.
 ALL members, including staff, swimmers and parents are reminded that this policy must strictly be adhered to.